Call for Submissions: 401 Richmond Career Launcher Prize 2023

 2023 401 Career Launcher Prize

-Each year, 401 Richmond Street welcomes an emerging artist into its community through the 401 Richmond Career Launcher Prize.
-The Career Launcher Prize provides an exceptional opportunity to occupy a coveted 500 ft2 studio for one year at 401 Richmond, one of Canada’s most dynamic arts facilities.
+Each year, 401 Richmond welcomes an emerging artist into its community through the 401 Career Launcher Prize.
+The 401 Career Launcher Prize provides an exceptional opportunity to occupy a coveted 500 sq/ft studio for one year at 401 Richmond, one of Canada’s most dynamic arts facilities.
 The award recipient will become part of a unique community of artists, cultural producers, creative pioneers, passionate activists and social entrepreneurs.
-The Prize provides space and support for research and experimentation at a critical time in an emerging artist’s career.
+Presented annually since 2000, the 401 Career Launcher Prize has been as a way of providing space and support for research and experimentation at a critical time in an emerging artist’s career.

-- Applicants must have participated in at least one formal exhibition (school-based exhibitions are acceptable).
+- Applicants must have participated in at least one formal exhibition, including school-based exhibitions.

-- The juried selection process is based on the quality of the candidate’s work but will favour those who are strongly self-motivated, who show originality, and who demonstrate a strong commitment to developing their practice for the duration of the residency.
+- The juried selection process is based on the quality of the candidate’s work, and will favour those who are strongly self-motivated, show originality, and demonstrate a strong commitment to developing their practice for the full duration of the residency.

 401 Richmond is an early 20th century industrial building that was transformed in 1994 into a vibrant home for artists’, galleries, film festivals, charities, not-for-profits, magazines, architects, theatre groups and design firms.
 The building’s renewal, over 25 years ago, was inspired by author Jane Jacobs’ observation that “new ideas need old buildings” and the importance of diversity and mixed-uses in the city.